taylorshelp22/customer-feedback-ai-analysis-system-/README.md

    - Summary (1–2 sentences)
 5. JSON parser extracts values
 6. Data is stored in Google Sheets
-7. (Optional) Email alert is triggered for negative sentiment
+7. Email alert is triggered for negative sentiment

 ---